Sign (With a Black Pen)

 The Fourth copy will be retained by the Family Advocate.

-GO TO COURT
+GO TO COURT AND FOLLOW THE DIVORCE PROCESS

 Take your ID and marriage certificate and go to the Regional Court of the Magistrates Court in your jurisdiction to issue the documents, hand all the sets to the Registrar of the Court.
-The Registrar will date, stamp, affix a case number, sign the documents and will keep a copy in the Court file and will hand all the documents back to you and explain to you the divorce procedure to follow.
+The Registrar will date, stamp, affix a case number, sign the documents and will keep a copy in the Court file and will hand all the documents back to you and explain to you the divorce process to follow.

 GO TO THE SHERIFF